-Create sliding semilandmarks of the target specimens
+Create a Tableau file and sliding semilandmarks of the target specimens

 All the form files for the three specimens in our sample are now ready for the last and crucial step, the warping of the semilandmarks from the template to the targets and subsequent iterative slide-project step.
+We just use three specimens here for simplicity but the process will also work with hundreds of specimens.

+Open Templand

-Open Templand Click "File" > "New" Right click "Form" > "Load" > select file "152dentin_trueLM&2curves&surface_sLM.frm" Click "File" > "Save as" > type "uLM2.ltb" to save a new tableau file Right click "Form" > "Append" to append the template as the first specimens to the tableau Click "View" > "Template" to change to the 4-window view In the upper row, right click "Form" > "Load" > select file Options "152dentin_trueLM&2curves&surface_sLM.frm" In the lower row, right click "Form" > "Reset" In the lower row, right click "Form" > "Load" > select file "697dentin_trueLM&2curves.frm" In the upper row, right click "Landmarks" > "Warp all unmatched landmarks" A dialogue window will appear that allows you to specify the parameters for the slide-project step.
+Click "File" > "New"

+Right click "Form" > "Load" > select file "152dentin_trueLM&2curves&surface_sLM.frm"

+Click "File" > "Save as" > name it "uLM2.ltb" to save a new tableau file Right click "Form" > "Append" to append the template as the first specimens to the tableau (the counter at the left bottom of the window changed to "1").

+Click "View" > "Template" to change to the 4-window view In the upper row, right click "Form" > "Load" > select file "152dentin_trueLM&2curves&surface_sLM.frm"

+In the lower row, right click "Form" > "Reset"

+In the lower row, right click "Form" > "Load" > select file "697dentin_trueLM&2curves.frm"

+In the upper row (template), right-click "Landmarks" > "Warp all unmatched landmarks"

+A dialogue window like shown right here will appear that allows you to specify the parameters for the slide-project step.
 Activating the checkbox for "Slide Semi-Landmarks" enables the process.
 The options are to "Slide-Project Once", or to specify the number of iterations under "Slide-Project # iterations", or to define a certain difference from one iteration to the next using "Slide-Project until error".
-Enable sliding by checking the box on top Choose one of the options, e.g. Slide-Project # iterations = 7 Click "OK"

-Warp-Project-Slide
+Warp-Project-Slide ?
+X

-Slide Semi-Landmarks
+V Slide Semi-Landmarks

 Options

 Slide-Project Once

-Slide-Project # iterations
+Slide-Project # iterations 7 🚖

-Slide-Project until error
+Slide-Project until error 0,010 🔶

-Old Project until error

-OK
+OK Cancel

+Enable sliding by checking the box on top "Slide Semi-Landmarks" Choose one of the options, e.g. Slide-Project # iterations = 7 Click "OK"